Nutcracker Ballet Youth Auditions Seattle

 Prior to the audition, parents and dancers should carefully read through the information on the FAQ for Students page on the Nutcracker!
 Magical Christmas Ballet's website, as it has helpful information about rehearsal policies, costume information, and performance FAQ's.

-If cast, dancers need to be available to learn the choreography from
+If cast, dancers must be available to learn the choreography from

-*Updated 8/30: Most performers will have ongoing rehearsals on either Saturday or Sunday afternoons/evenings, but likely not both days.
+- Most performers will have ongoing rehearsals on either Saturday or Sunday afternoons/evenings, but likely not both days.
 Dancers must be available for whichever day/time they are assigned.
-There will be a mandatory all-cast rehearsal on Saturday, November 16th, from 3:30-5:30pm at ADI Shoreline.

 Limited scholarships are available.
 Please inquire in the office: at (206-783-0755).